 Incomplete files will not be considered.

 As an organization dedicated to fundamental human rights and social justice, the ILO is taking a leading role in international efforts to promote gender equality.
-In line with this ILO focus, men are particularly welcome in this specific process.
+In line with this ILO focus, men are particularly welcome in this Certification Programme.

 I believe that through increasing gender equality commitment of the organizations, we create more space to institutionalize gender equality, and ensure that policies and programs implemented from these organizations will have gender sensitive impact to the communities.